 Some parents wish to provide an Aide/ABA Therapist for their child.
 This requires some advance paperwork from the agency and parent.
 Please contact our office for details about providing your own aide support.

 Hours for The Teen Buddies: Teen Buddies are generally at camp at 9:30 each morning and will head home at 3:30 p.m.
-Note that if your child requires the service of a Teen Buddy, that is not available prior to 9:30 a.m. or after 3:30 p.m.
+Note that if your child requires the service of a Teen Buddy, that support is not available prior to 9:30 a.m. or after 3:30 p.m.
 Parents will need to make arrangements for pick up and drop off accordingly.
 There are no Teen Buddies available for extended hours.
+There are no Teen Buddies the last 2 weeks of camp as most have returned to high school by that time.
 There is no charge for a Teen Buddy.

 THE FIRST WEEK WITH A TEEN BUDDY: